What is a DC plug?

 When choosing a DC plug, it is important to carefully check the shape and size.

 First, check the polarity of the connector.
-Generally, devices have connectors where one electrode is inside and the other is outside the cylindrical hole.
+Typically, devices use connectors where one electrode is located in the inner hole and the other on the outer shell.

-The most common type is center-positive, where the positive electrode connects to the center pin.
-The type where the negative electrode connects to the center pin is called center-negative.
+The most common type is called "center positive," where the positive electrode connects to the center pin.
+If the negative electrode connects to the center, it is called "center negative."

 Check the Shape of the DC Plug